nih-cfde/training-and-engagement/docs/Bioinformatic-Analyses/RNAseq-on-Cavatica/rna_seq_8.md

 ![Use Run](./rna-seq-images/rna-seq-8-4.png "Use Run")

-This version includes the Bioconductor package [`pcaExplorer`](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-019-2879-1), which provides interactive visualization of RNAseq datasets based on [Principal Components Analysis](https://www.youtube.com/watch?v=_UVHneBUBW0&list=PLblh5JKOoLUJo2Q6xK4tZElbIvAACEykp&index=22).
+This version includes the Bioconductor package [`pcaExplorer`](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-019-2879-1), which provides interactive visualization of RNA-Seq datasets based on [Principal Components Analysis](https://www.youtube.com/watch?v=_UVHneBUBW0&list=PLblh5JKOoLUJo2Q6xK4tZElbIvAACEykp&index=22).

 After running **lines 1-99** of the R script, you should see an interactive output from the `pcaExplorer()` command.
 Watch the video below to learn how to use `pcaExplorer` for the filtered cancer dataset.